ZestFinance raises $20 million from Thiel Capital

 One customer is Spotloan, a subprime lender owned by the Turtle Mountain Band of Chippewa Indians in Belcourt, North Dakota, which uses ZestFinance technology to make loans at rates it says are about half those charged by payday-loan lenders.

 ZestFinance is exploring working with insurance companies, credit-card lenders, and others, said co-founder and Chief Operating Officer Shawn Budde, to help evaluate borrowers of all different income groups.
-Budde was previously manager of the subprime credit-card portfolio at Capital One.
+Budde was previously manager of the subprime credit-card portfolio at Capital One (COF.N).

 The company last raised $23 million in equity in January 2012.
 Including the latest round, ZestFinance will have raised a total of $55 million in equity.